fnechans/falconry/README.md

 ## Introduction

 Falconry is lightweight python package to create and manage your [HTCondor](https://github.com/htcondor/) jobs.
+It handles things like job submission, dependent jobs, and job status checking.
+It periodically saves progress, so even if you disconnect or htcondor crashes, you can continue where you left off.

 Detailed documentation can be found on [ReadTheDocs](https://falconry.readthedocs.io/en/latest/index.html).
 You can also check `example.py` for an example of usage.
 Package has to be first installed using pip as described in section on [installation](#installation-using-pip).